mctools/mcpl/usage_cmdline.md

 ### ... or just download and run the pymcpltool

-Assuming your machine has Python and [NumPy](http://www.numpy.org/) available, one can instead download the MCPL python module, which is a single file with no compiled dependencies, and which if executed as a script actually acts just like the normal `mcpltool`.
+Assuming your machine has Python and [NumPy](http://www.numpy.org/) available, one can simply download the MCPL python module, which is a single file with no compiled dependencies, and which if executed as a script actually _is_ the `pymcpltool`.
 So download and save the file: {% include linkfile.html file="src_fat/pymcpltool" download=true %}, and make it executable with `chmod +x ./pymcpltool`.
 Then you are all set, for instance you can inspect an MCPL file with:

 ```shell
 ./pymcpltool <my-mcpl-file>
 ```

-Note that the `pymcpltool` only provides read-only access to MCPL files, but on the other hand it has the advantage of providing statistics and plotting capabilities which are not currently available when using the compiled `mcpltool`.
+Note that as described above, the `pymcpltool` only provides read-only access to MCPL files, but on the other hand it has the advantage of providing statistics and plotting capabilities which are not currently available when using the compiled `mcpltool`.
 Use `pymcpltool --help` for details.